RobZombie9043/shinretro/README.md

 - Header controls - done
 - Footer controls - to do
 - Filter controls - to do
-- Navigation Sounds - to do
+- Navigation Sounds - done

 ***